goabstract/Awesome-Design-Tools/README.md

 ### Free Screenshot Software

 Free and full-featured screenshot apps to capture.
-Here you can find some powerful screen captures for macOS and Windows screen recorder tools.
+Here you can find some powerful screen captures for macOS and Windows screen recorder tools:

 * [Camtasia](https://www.techsmith.com/video-editor.html) — a screen recorder that comes with full-blown built in editor.
 * [CloudApp](https://www.getcloudapp.com/) — record videos, webcam, annotate screenshots, create GIFs and save them to the cloud.